dalibo/pitrery/INSTALL.md

 Every time PostgreSQL fills a WAL segment, it can run a command to archive it.
-It is an arbitrary command used as the value of the archive_command parameter in postgresql.conf.
+It is an arbitrary command used as the value of the `archive_command` parameter in `postgresql.conf`.
 PostgreSQL only checks the return code of the command to know whether it worked or not.

-pitrery provides the archive_xlog script to copy and possibly compress WAL segments either on the local machine or on a remote server reachable using an SSH connection.
+pitrery provides the `archive_xlog` script to copy and possibly compress WAL segments either on the local machine or on a remote server reachable using an SSH connection.
 It is not mandatory to use it, any script can be used: the only requirement is to provide a mean for the restore script to get archived segments.

-archive_xlog can use the configuration file named pitr.conf, which sets up defaults.
-By default, its location is /usr/local/etc/pitrery/pitr.conf, which can be overridden on the command line with -C option.
+`archive_xlog` can use the configuration file named `pitr.conf`, which sets up defaults.
+By default, its location is `/usr/local/etc/pitrery/pitr.conf`, which can be overridden on the command line with `-C` option.
 The following parameters can be
 configured:

-* ARCHIVE_DIR is the target directory where to put files.
+* `ARCHIVE_DIR` is the target directory where to put files.

-* ARCHIVE_LOCAL controls whether local copy is performed.
+* `ARCHIVE_LOCAL` controls whether local copy is performed.
 When this parameter is set to "yes", archive_xlog uses cp to copy the file on a local path.
 This path maybe a local filesystem or a remote filesystem mounted locally.
-This parameter can be overridden on the command line with the -L option.
+This parameter can be overridden on the command line with the `-L` option.

-* ARCHIVE_HOST is the target hostname or IP address used when copying over an SSH connection.
+* `ARCHIVE_HOST` is the target hostname or IP address used when copying over an SSH connection.

-* ARCHIVE_USER can be used to specify a username for the SSH connection.
+* `ARCHIVE_USER` can be used to specify a username for the SSH connection.
 When not set, the username is the system user used by PostgreSQL.

-* ARCHIVE_COMPRESS controls if the segment is compressed using gzip.
+* `ARCHIVE_COMPRESS` controls if the segment is compressed using gzip.
 Compression is enabled by default, it can be disabled on busy server doing a lot write transaction, this can avoid contention on archiving.

-* SYSLOG can be set to "yes" to log messages to syslog, otherwise stderr is used for messages.
-SYSLOG_FACILITY and SYSLOG_IDENT can then by used to store messages in the log file of PostgreSQL when it is configured to use syslog.
+* `SYSLOG` can be set to "yes" to log messages to syslog, otherwise stderr is used for messages.  `SYSLOG_FACILITY` and `SYSLOG_IDENT` can then by used to store messages in the log file of PostgreSQL when it is configured to use syslog.